 This Tournament Circuit is Designed for the Average Weekend Tournament Fisherman.

-    2. Heartland Anglers Championship Presented by Ranger Boats: You must be a current paid-in-full member in Heartland Anglers in order to qualify for the National Classic presented by Ranger Boats.
+2. Membership: You must be a current paid-in-full member in Heartland Anglers.
 Yearly Membership is $35.00 (per angler) per calendar year.
 This allows you to fish all divisions in all states.
-The Classic will feature a guaranteed grand prize Ranger RT198P powered by Mercury Marine valued at $29,995.

 3. Substitutes: All subs must be a member of Heartland Anglers for that current year.
 To compete in the Classic, he or she must be qualified in order to fish.

 4. Classic Tournament Entry Fee: There will be a mandatory $250.00 per team classic entry fee.
 Classic prizes and payouts will equal 100% of entries.

 5. To qualify for the Classic: You must fish 4 out of 6 tournaments in your circuit or 6 tournaments total at any division.
 A team may buy into one tournament to qualify for the Classic.

 6. Bass Limit: This will be a five (5) fish-limit tournament (Per team or when fishing alone) unless otherwise noted in 3 fish Divisions.
 Exceptions: State laws will prevail when fishing on any body of water (size and limit).
 Directors discretion on spotted bass for size limit and species.
 Anyone bringing in more than five fish will have their sack culled to the five-fish limit starting with the big fish first.
 All culling must be done on the water before trailering boat.